billylarsson/comicreader/README.md

 ![Screenshot from 2021-10-08 21-22-22](https://user-images.githubusercontent.com/59517785/136614432-e6602d61-dc0a-4c6a-a251-6c847edd9698.png)

 <h3>If you're on Windows i assume all you need to do is to run Comicreader.exe.

-Goto the RELEASE-area and download the zipfile.</h3>
+  Goto the RELEASE-area to download the zipped file containing with the executable</h3>

+* Batch Comicvine auto pairing added
+* Batch WEBP conversion added
+* Added opt-in so that it pairs with Comicvine servers while converting to WEBP

 INSTALLATION: